bgshacklett/bash-stash/README.md

 bash-stash
 ==========

-A collection of short shell scripts for bash
+This repository contains a collection of short Bash scripts that have been useful to me in one way or another.
+Some of these may be very kludgey, so use them at your own risk.